FEBRUARY 10, 2021

 In addition, First Packet Advantage applies service categories to Office 365 traffic based on first packet data alone, enabling ultra-efficient, category-based management of this widely used software suite.

-First Packet Advantage is available as a standard feature in Enea’s Qosmos ixEngine and Qosmos Probe (a software sensor which embeds ixEngine).
-It delivers an immediate performance advantage for SD-WAN and for Secure Access Service Edge (SASE) solutions, which provide integrated SD-WAN and security functions as a cloud service.
+First Packet Advantage is available as a standard feature in Enea Qosmos ixEngine®, and Enea Qosmos Probe (a software sensor that embeds Enea Qosmos ixEngine).
+It delivers an immediate performance advantage for SD-WAN and for SASE solutions, that provide integrated SD-WAN and security functions as a cloud service.
 It also enables vendors of these solutions to better position themselves for major industry changes, including fully encrypted environments and Artificial Intelligence (AI)-driven orchestration and analytics.

 Supporting the SD-WAN to SASE Evolution